BFTrick/presentation-loopconf-2015/presentation-loopconf-2015.md

 > Using the Customizer allows you to *show* users what a setting does

+^ There are no questions about the email base color

+^ There are no questions about what does this look like in an email browser?

+^ There are no questions about how a particular image will look in the header.

+^ Everything is right there infront of the user

+^ And if a user had to spend 9 minutes installing a plugin because WordPress can be complex then when they finally get to your settings page to install the plugin it's as easy as point and click.

 ---

 # Patrick Rauland
 ## @BFTrick
 ### WooCommerce Product Manager
+### WooThemes

 ^ If you have any questions I'll be in the hallway for the next 30 minutes